 Admission Requirements for Fine Arts

-Not only will the JAMB cut-off mark will be needed to be met by you, the following requirements has to be met as well:
+Not only will the JAMB cut off mark need to be met by you, but the following requirements have to be met as well:

 - Score at least 160 in the JAMB UTME (higher in competitive universities).